World Cup roars into knockout phase

 But defender Benjamin Pavard equalised with a thunderous strike to pull France level and once more change the complexion of the game.

-That set the scene for 19-year-old Mbappe, who netted two goals in four second-half minutes to become the first teenager to score at least twice in a World Cup match since a 17-year-old Pele in 1958.
+That set the scene for Mbappe, who netted two goals in four second-half minutes to become the first teenager to score at least twice in a World Cup match since a 17-year-old Pele in 1958.

-Sergio Aguero gave Argentina late hope but they ran out of time and head home after a rollercoaster ride in Russia that ultimately ends in bitter disappointment for the two-time former champions.
+Sergio Aguero gave Argentina late hope but they ran out of time and head home after a rollercoaster ride in Russia that ultimately ends in bitter disappointment for the two-time champions.

-Man-of-the-match Mbappe brushed off comparisons with Brazil great Pele.
+Man-of-the-match Mbappe, who is Cavani's teammate at PSG, brushed off comparisons with Brazil great Pele.

 "I'm very happy, and it's flattering to be compared to a great player like Pele," he said.